 Identifying signs and symptoms of vibration white finger

 Identifying signs and symptoms at an early stage is important.
 It will allow you, as the employer, to take action to prevent the health effects from becoming serious for your employee.
 The symptoms include any combination of:

 - Tingling and numbness in the fingers;

 - Not being able to feel things properly;

 - Loss of strength in the hands;

-- Fingers going white (blanching) and becoming red and painful on recovery (particularly in the cold and wet, and probably only in the tips at first).
+- Visible Vibration White Finger - fingers going white (blanching) and becoming red and painful on recovery (particularly in the cold and wet, and probably only in the tips at first).